DC History Center

 Saturday-Sunday, 12pm-6pm

 Founded in 1894, the DC History Center deepens understanding of our city's past to connect, empower, and inspire.
-As the only community-based nonprofit focused on the District’s history, our vision is to reach into all eight wards to preserve and elevate the stories of Washington's diverse people, neighborhoods, and institutions.
+As the only community-based nonprofit focused on the District’s history, our vision is to engage with neighborhoods across DC and elevate the stories of Washington’s diverse people, communities, and institutions.

 Learn More